-1. Initial referral
+1. Initial referral - Admission

-The students' parents can make initial referrals for enrolled students.
-At the time of admissions, the Admissions Officer may also suggest an initial referral after discussion with parents.
-Once an initial referral is made, the SENco or a designee assigned from the learning support team in collaboration with the parents conducts a series of observations and assessments to evaluate the student.
+The students' parents can make initial referrals for newly enrolled students while completing the admission form.
+At the time of admissions, the Admissions Officer may also suggest an initial referral after discussion with parents if the parent has checked the box for "yes, my child has special education needs".
+Once an initial referral is made, the SENco, SLT or a designee assigned from the learning support team in collaboration with the parents conduct a series of observations and assessments to evaluate the student.
+If the student has a psychoeducational report from a licensed center in the UAE, we request a copy of the report and if the student doesn't have a report we highly recommend that the parents